nimagolkhanban/Python-mini-projects/README.md

 # Mini Python Projects

-This repository contains a collection of mini Python projects that I have developed for practicing and improving my Python skills.
-The purpose of this README file is to serve as a documentation for all these projects without explicitly mentioning their names.
+This repository contains a collection of over 100 mini Python projects that I have developed for practicing and improving my Python skills.
+These projects are designed in increasing order of difficulty, starting from easy ones and gradually progressing towards more challenging ones.

+The purpose of this README file is to serve as documentation for all these projects without explicitly mentioning their names.
 Instead, it will provide an overview of the different areas I have explored during my Python learning journey.

 ## Skills Acquired